Matt Nagy talks returning to work with Mahomes, return to Chicago - NewsBreak

 Matt Nagy talks returning to work with Mahomes, return to Chicago

 KANSAS CITY, Mo.
-(KSNT)- Last season, Matt Nagy finished his tenure as head coach of the Chicago Bears, as he was let go from the Bears.
+(WDAF) — Last season, Matt Nagy finished his tenure as head coach of the Chicago Bears as he was let go from the Bears.
 First game as QB coach (again) of the Kansas City Chiefs, at the Chicago Bears.

 Of course, when asked if it was like riding a bicycle with pairing back up with Andy Reid and Eric Bieniemy, he said there’s no egos.

 “Coach Reid has a culture and the way he does things, and we all follow.
-EB has been amazing at this job, it’s neat to see, he’s grown a lot.
-And he helped me out.
+EB has been amazing at this job.
+It’s neat to see.
+He’s grown a lot.
+And he’s helped me out.
 So now, we’re a team, we work together, we help each other out.
-It is kind of like riding a bicycle, but at the same time, we’re all in this for one reason.
-0 egos and we’re here to win,” Nagy said.
+There’s zero egos.
+And it is kind of like riding a bicycle, but at the same point in time, we’re all in this for one reason.
+Zero egos and we’re here to win,” Nagy said.

 So Saturday afternoon, Matt Nagy returns to Chicago, this time on the visiting sidelines and hopes to come out with a win.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.